mariodimac7/eg-01-node-jwt/README.md

    of the example.
 1. Set the environment variables before running the example.
 See the example environment variable file `Example_env_file.txt`.

    Recommendation: copy the file to a new file, `.env` Then configure the file and load its data into your terminal session to set the environment variables.

+   `.env` is in `.gitignore`.
 This technique enables you to configure the software without including your private information in the repository.

 ### Creating the Integration Key
-Your DocuSign Integration Key must be configured for a JWT OAuth authentication flow:
+Your DocuSign Integration Key (clientId) must be configured for a JWT OAuth authentication flow:
 * Create a public/private key pair for the key.
 Store the private key in a secure location.
 You can use a file or a key vault.
 * The example requires the private key.
-It can be stored in a file or provided as a variable (configuration setting `private_key`).
+Provide it as a string, as configuration setting `private_key`.

-  Note, if it is provided as a variable then it will be temporarily stored in a file.
+  Note, while the example is running, the key will be temporarily stored in a file.
 A future release of the SDK will not require the use of a temp file for the private key.
 * If you will be using individual permission grants, you must create a `Redirect URI` for the key.
 Any URL can be used.
 By default, this example uses `https://www.docusign.com`
+  This redirect url is just used for obtaining consent.
+You can use the docusign.com default in your test example.

+  For production, DocuSign recommends using Organization administration to proactively grant consent to the client ID, the Integration Key.

 ### The impersonated user's guid
 The JWT will impersonate a user within your account.
 The user can be